-Development and implementation of innovative joining solutions
+Proposition: Development and implementation of innovative joining solutions

-The MTC's High Integrity Fabrication research theme delivers innovative research projects to develop fusion and solid state welding technologies for a range of applications in the high value manufacturing sector.
+The High Integrity Fabrication theme delivers innovative research projects to develop fusion and solid state welding technologies for a range of applications in the high value manufacturing sector.
 Projects prove the capability of joining technologies for a range of difficult to weld materials, and provide a robust capability demonstration before full adoption in a manufacturing environment.

-We have an extensive array of world-class equipment available to develop and undertake research work in two key technology areas:
+The theme has an extensive array of world-class equipment available to develop and undertake research work in two key technology areas: